Vivekanand-R/AI-Product-Framework/README.md

 JPMorgan is one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.
 Banking must possess strong domain expertise, ensure seamless coordination across stakeholders, and maintain unwavering focus on regulatory compliance are important to managing risk and driving successful product outcomes.

 **Tech/SaaS/Software:** Heavy on feature definition, agile iterations, UX optimization, engineering collaboration. **Technical understanding** is a must.
 Complex tech stack: New features often involve connecting with modern APIs, mobile apps, and cloud services.
 Azure explored DT by transforming Microsoft itself and by enabling customers worldwide to modernize, innovate, and scale using Azure’s cloud-native, AI, and DevOps capabilities.
 AI & Analytics → Azure AI, Cognitive Services, and Synapse Analytics drive smarter decision-making.
-Emerging technologies such as Virtual Reality, Digital Twin, Artificial Intelligence, Augmented Reality, IoT, and Blockchain are becoming increasingly vital in this domain today.”
+Emerging technologies like Virtual Reality, Digital Twin, Artificial Intelligence, Augmented Reality, IoT, and Blockchain are playing an increasingly vital role in this domain today”

 **Hardware/Consumer:** Electronics	Complex product cycles, supply chain management, irreversible design decisions, emphasis on reliability and manufacturability.